International Foundation for Electoral Systems

 Alignment with Donor Priorities: Since IFES's grant-making is driven by contracts and cooperative agreements with donors like USAID, successful partners align with the specific objectives and requirements of these funding sources.

-Relationship Building: IFES emphasizes building and strengthening partnerships over time.
-Organizations that engage consistently with IFES programs and demonstrate commitment to shared goals are more likely to be considered for partnership opportunities.
+Relationship Building: IFES emphasises building and strengthening partnerships over time.
+Organisations that engage consistently with IFES programmes and demonstrate commitment to shared goals are more likely to be considered for partnership opportunities.

 Key Takeaways for Grant Writers

-• Not a traditional funder: IFES operates as an implementing organization that makes subgrants as part of larger donor-funded programs, not as a grant-making foundation with open calls for proposals
+• Not a traditional funder: IFES operates as an implementing organisation that makes subgrants as part of larger donor-funded programmes, not as a grant-making foundation with open calls for proposals

 • Relationship-driven: Partnership opportunities emerge through established relationships and IFES's programmatic needs rather than competitive application processes